nagybianka/nagybianka.eu/README.md

-# nagybianka.eu
+# Personal blog

-My personal website at [nagybianka.eu](http://nagybianka.eu) using Jekyll and Github pages.
+My personal blog at [nagybianka.eu](http://nagybianka.eu) using built using Jekyll and hosted on Github Pages.